alancast/RandomGifBot/Contributing.md

 - Install the Bot Framework Emulator from [here](https://aka.ms/botframework-emulator)

+Not all of our functionality can be tested through the Bot Framework Emulator.
+Currently the delete functionality can only be tested in teams because it uses a `messageBack` action that is not supported by the emulator.
+If you want to help us out and add that to the emulator that would be awesome :-).

 #### Connect to bot using Bot Framework Emulator v4

 - Launch the Bot Framework Emulator
 - File -> Open bot and navigate to the bot project folder
 - Select `<your-bot-name>.bot` file

+### Test bot in Microsoft Teams

+To upload and test your custom build into Microsoft Teams follow [these](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload) instructions.